cisagov/guacscanner-docker/README.md

 ### Optional ###

-There are no required environment variables.
+There are no optional environment variables.

 <!--
 | Name  | Purpose | Default |